Vaibhavi-2006/AI-Powered-Fake-News-Detection/README.md

 Preprocess and analyze news text.
 Compare the performance of different ML algorithms.
 Improve the reliability of news classification.
+To train and evaluate the model using the Fake and Real News Dataset obtained from Kaggle.

 ## Technologies Used
 Python